 Consider a Roth conversion if your income dips

 If you have an unexpected dip in income, converting traditional IRA funds to a Roth and paying the tax is probably not your top priority.
 But a salary dip in a given year can be a nice opportunity to convert and pay the tax while you’re in a lower tax bracket.

 For instance, let’s say you have $50,000 in a traditional IRA and you’re in the 24 percent tax bracket.
 Converting would cost you $12,000 in federal tax.
 But if your income falls to the 12 percent tax bracket in a given year, you would pay half the tax and save $6,000.

-The new tax law lowered brackets for just about everyone.
-But those rates will expire at the end of 2025 if lawmakers don’t extend them.
+Current tax rates will expire at the end of 2025 if lawmakers don’t extend them.
 No one knows what will happen in Washington, but we know right now that tax brackets are pretty low compared to what they have been historically.
 That means you can convert now and save in taxes before rates potentially go back up years from now.